Difficulty intermediate Skill stitch-patterns 2 min read

 What to check

-Check yarn usage, row gauge, recovery after blocking and whether increases or decreases are explained for this fabric.
+Check yarn use, gauge, recovery after blocking and whether shaping is clearly explained for this fabric.